khofstetter94/khofstetter94.github.io/class-201/201-class-06-reading-notes.md

 - Once you have an element node, you can use other properties and methods on that element node to access and change its attributes

-- Modern browers come with tools that help you **inspect** tha page loaded in the browser and understand the struvture of the DOM tree - going to the **Properties** panel will tell you the type of object the selected element is
+- Modern browsers come with tools that help you **inspect** the page loaded in the browser and understand the structure of the DOM tree - going to the **Properties** panel will tell you the type of object the selected element is

 [Return home](https://khofstetter94.github.io/reading-notes/)